-A. The purpose of this section is to protect the soil and water resources of Prince William County through a coordinated program to minimize soil erosion and sediment deposits, and to prevent discharge of pollutants caused by land disturbance actives related to urban development.

-B. The County accepts and shall enforce all provisions of the Virginia Erosion and Sediment Control Law (Title 62.1 Chapter 3.1, Article 2.4 (Section 62.1-44.15:51 et seq. of the Code of Virginia).
+- A. The purpose of this section is to protect the soil and water resources of Prince William County through a coordinated program to minimize soil erosion and sediment deposits, and to prevent discharge of pollutants caused by land disturbance actives related to urban development. - B. County accepts and shall will enforce all provisions of the Virginia Erosion and Sediment Control Law Stormwater Management Act (VESMA) (Title 62.1 Chapter 3.1, Article 2.43 (Section 62.1-44.15:5124 et seq. of the Code of Virginia) and Virginia Erosion and Stormwater Management Program Regulations.
 In addition, the County shall enforce the state's current erosion and sediment control regulations.
-Additional County requirements are described in sections 751.00 and 752.00 of this manual.

-C. Whenever a land disturbing activity is proposed to be conducted by a contractor performing construction work pursuant to a construction contract, the preparation, submission, and approval of the required erosion and sediment control plan and pollution prevention plan shall be the responsibility of the owner of the land.

-D. Any erosion and sedimentation plan submitted under the provisions of this section will be acted on within forty-five (45) days from receipt by either approving or disapproving in writing and, if disapproved, giving specific reasons for such disapproval.
+Additional County requirements are described in sections 751.00 and 752.00 of this manual. - C. Whenever a land disturbing activity is proposed to be conducted by a contractor performing construction work pursuant to a construction contract, the preparation, submission, and approval of the required erosion and sediment control plan and pollution prevention plan shall be the responsibility of the owner of the land. - D. Any erosion and sedimentation plan submitted under the provisions of this section will be acted on within forty-five (45) days from receipt by either approving or disapproving in writing and, if disapproved, giving specific reasons for such disapproval.
 If no formal action has been taken within forty-five (45) days after receipt of a plan, the plan shall be deemed approved.
-An erosion and sediment control plan submitted as part of a final subdivision or site plan will be reviewed within the time specified in the Administrative Procedures Manual.
+An erosion and sediment control plan submitted as part of a final subdivision or site plan will be reviewed within the time specified in the County's VESMP Regulation, and Administrative Procedures Manual.
 Where land disturbing activities involve lands under the jurisdiction of more than one local program, an erosion and sediment control plan may, at the option of the applicant, be submitted to the Board for review and approval, rather than to each jurisdiction.
 However, the applicant shall still be required to obtain appropriate permits from the County.